certtools/intelmq/docs/User-Guide.md

 Every bot runs in a separate process.
 A bot is identifiable by a *bot id*.

-Currently only one instance (i.e. *with the same bit id*) of a bot can run at the same time.
+Currently only one instance (i.e. *with the same bot id*) of a bot can run at the same time.
 Concepts for multiprocessing are being discussed, see this issue: [Multiprocessing per queue is not supported #186](https://github.com/certtools/intelmq/issues/186).
 Currently you can run multiple processes of the same bot (with *different bot ids*) in parallel.

 Example: multiple gethostbyname bots (with different bot ids) may run in parallel, with the same input queue and sending to the same output queue.
+Note that the bot providing the input queue **must** have the ``load_balance`` option set to ``true``.

 ### Web interface: IntelMQ Manager

 IntelMQ has a tool called IntelMQ Manager that gives to user an easy way to configure all pipelines with bots that your team needs.
 For beginners, it's recommended to use the IntelMQ Manager to become acquainted with the functionalities and concepts.
-The IntelMQ Manager has all possibilities of intelmqctl tool and has a graphical interface for runtime and pipeline configuration.
+The IntelMQ Manager offers some of the possibilities of the intelmqctl tool and has a graphical interface for runtime and pipeline configurations.

 See the [IntelMQ Manager repository](https://github.com/certtools/intelmq-manager).